 That means organisations need a range of diverse, and complex crisis management plans, which can be difficult to execute with traditional, manual methods.
 Additionally, the growth of social media, and ‘citizen journalism’ means negative news can spread fast, potentially inflaming and exacerbating already volatile situations, unless crisis response teams can stay ahead of the unfolding event.

-Fortunately, modern communications technology can equip educators with highly sophisticated tools for monitoring and managing emergency situations, and keeping all stakeholders updated with real time, 2-way information flows.
+Fortunately, modern communications technology can equip educators with highly sophisticated tools for monitoring and managing emergency situations, and keeping all stakeholders updated with real time, 2-way information workflows.

 Check back in next week as we outline a crisis management framework that ties together strategy and technology to give you the best defense against negative events.